axa-ch-webhub-cloud/pattern-library/README.md

 - [AXA Dropdown](https://github.com/axa-ch/patterns-library/tree/develop/src/components/20-molecules/dropdown)

 ## How to contribute
-Whether you're helping us fix bugs, or creating components, we'd love to have you as part of the AXA PatternLibrary!
+Whether you're helping us to fix bugs, or creating components, we'd love to have you as contributor of the AXA Pattern Library!

 Check out our [Contributing Guide](https://github.com/axa-ch/patterns-library/tree/develop/CONTRIBUTION.md) for ideas on contributing and setup steps for getting the repository up and running on your local machine.